As parts of the Western world head into winter and the cold weather sets in, there's one thing on everyone's mind: “Will it snow this year?”

 Let's compare that to Bangkok.

-The Big Mango hit its coldest record in 30 years on January 23rd 2014, when the temperature fell to 15.6°C, which is basically a warm day in Scotland, but quite a shock for the residents who are used to a 30°C year-round average.
+The Big Mango hit its coldest record in 30 years on January 23, 2014, when the temperature fell to 15.6°C (60°F).
+While this is basically a warm day in Scotland, it was quite a shock for residents accustomed to a year-round average of 30°C (86°F).

 Does Thailand Have a Winter?

-Thailand doesn't have a winter, per se, but the cool season typically occurs from November to February.
+Thailand doesn't have a winter in the traditional sense, but the cool season typically occurs from November to February.

 During this time, temperatures are relatively cooler, especially in the northern and central regions of the country.
-Daytime temperatures can range from 20 to 30 degrees Celsius (68 to 86 degrees Fahrenheit), and nighttime temperatures may drop to around 10 to 20 degrees Celsius (50 to 68 degrees Fahrenheit).
+Daytime temperatures can range from 20°C to 30°C (68°F to 86°F), while nighttime temperatures may drop to around 10°C to 20°C (50°F to 68°F).

 Thailand generally experiences a tropical climate with three main seasons: hot, rainy, and cool.
-That being said, for cooler weather head up North to Chiang Rai, or Northeast to Sakhon Nakon for some respite from the Southern heat.
+For cooler weather, head to Chiang Rai in the North or Sakhon Nakhon in the Northeast for some respite from the southern heat.

-In the months of December and January, typical daytime temperatures in northern Thailand hover around the low 80s°F (27-28°C), while nighttime lows settle in the mid-60s°F (17°C).
+In December and January, typical daytime temperatures in northern Thailand hover around the low 80s°F (27-28°C), while nighttime lows settle in the mid-60s°F (17°C).